aiidateam/aiida-core/docs/source/howto/plugins.rst

 Once the README grows out of proportion, you may want to consider creating a dedicated documentation website.

 The `Sphinx <sphinx>`_ tool makes creating documentations for python packages a breeze, and even comes with a the free `ReadTheDocs <readthedocs>`_ service to host your documentation online.
-We strongly recommend using sphinx, and the `aiida-diff demo plugin <aiida-diff>`_ already comes with a full template for a sphinx-based documentation, including a mix of manually written pages and an automatically generated documentation of your plugin's python API.
+The `aiida-diff demo plugin <aiida-diff>`_ comes with a full template for a sphinx-based documentation, including a mix of manually written pages and an automatically generated documentation of your plugin's python API.
-For instructions on how to build it, see the `developer guide of aiida-diff <https://aiida-diff.readthedocs.io/en/latest/developer_guide/index.html>`_.
+See the `developer guide of aiida-diff <https://aiida-diff.readthedocs.io/en/latest/developer_guide/index.html>`_ for instructions on how to build it.

-As a gimmick, AiiDA provides a handy sphinx extension for inserting automatically generated documentations of ``Process`` classes (calculations and workflows) into your sphinx documentation (analogous to the information displayed by ``verdi plugin list``).
+AiiDA provides a sphinx extension for inserting automatically generated documentations of ``Process`` classes (calculations and workflows) into your sphinx documentation (analogous to the information displayed by ``verdi plugin list``).
 Enable the extension by adding ``aiida.sphinxext`` to the list of ``extensions`` in your ``docs/conf.py`` file.
 You can now use the ``aiida-process``, ``aiida-calcjob`` or ``aiida-workchain`` directives in your ReST files like so::